Car Insurance FAQs

 Is motorbike insurance cheaper than car insurance?

 The cost of motorbike insurance compared to car insurance depends on a range of variables.
-While some motorbike insurance policies can be expensive, as some insurers believe motorbikes pose a higher risk on the road, every driver and their vehicle is unique.
+While some motorbike insurance policies can be expensive (as some insurers believe motorbikes pose a higher risk on the road), every driver and their vehicle is unique.

 Does the colour of my car affect my premiums?

 Keen to learn more about how you could save on your car insurance?
-Read how to reduce your car insurance premium.
+Check out our guide to saving on your car insurance premiums.
+You can also try our online comparison tool, which displays car insurance policies side-by-side in just minutes.

 Do turbo cars cost more to insure?